Misdiagnosing Narcissism as Asperger's Disorder

 In contrast, the Asperger's patient, though verbose at times (and taciturn on other occasions) has a far more limited range of tediously repetitive topics.
 People with Asperger's fail to observe conversational rules and etiquette (for instance, let others speak in turn).
 The Asperger's patient is unaware and, therefore, unable to decipher body language and external social and nonverbal cues and gestures.
 He is incapable of monitoring his own misbehavior.
 Psychopaths, narcissists, borderlines, schizotypals, histrionics, paranoids, and schizoids are similarly inconsiderate - but they control their behavior and are fully cognizant of reactions by others.
 They simply choose to ignore these data.

-More about Autism Spectrum Disorders - click on these links:
+More about Autism Spectrum Disorders:

 McDowell, Maxson J. (2002) The Image of the Mother's Eye: Autism and Early Narcissistic Injury , Behavioral and Brain Sciences (Submitted)